Do you arrange owner financing for the homes you sell?

 The more you put down in the form of option consideration, the easier it is for you

 to get financed later on.
-The minimum option consideration that we accept is 2%
+The minimum option consideration that we accept is 5%.

 Do you offer down payment assistance programs?

-Our buyers love this because it gives them the time they need to save up
+Buyers love this because it gives them the time they need to save up

-for a larger down payment, time to clean up past credit problems, time to
+if they need a larger down payment, time to clean up past credit problems, time to

 sell another home, and also time to try out the neighborhood before buying.